Dear Honorable Mayor Juan Carlos Bermudez and Members of the City Council:

-In accordance with the City of Doral Charter, the Code of Ordinances, and the laws of the State of Florida, it is my pleasure to present the City of Doral’s Proposed Operating and Capital Budget for Fiscal Year (FY) 2020 beginning October 1, 2019 and ending September 30, 2020.
-The primary objective and driving force behind the FY 2020 budget is the City’s adopted Strategic Plan with the following seven strategic focus areas: Safety; Opportunity; Mobility; Play; Information and Control; Efficient and Effective Government; and Financial Planning.
-It also reflects the administration’s needs and expectations of exceptional services.
+In accordance with the City of Doral Charter, the Code of Ordinances, and the laws of the State of Florida, I am pleased to present the City of Doral’s Adopted Operating and Capital Budget for Fiscal Year (FY) 2023 beginning October 1, 2022 and ending September 30, 2023.

 STATE OF THE ECONOMY